 Very smart people in the military are going crazy so the government sets up a mental hospital in a castle in the Pacific Northwest.
 A new doctor comes to run it but as he interacts with the very colorful inmates, it becomes clear he has his own problems.

 This is a wonderful film.
 It’s funny and horrifying and weirdly deep (in a fun way).
-Just don’t expect a typical film and allow it to unfold.
+Just don’t expect a typical film.
+Allow it to unfold for you.
 Note that there are 3 released versions running 1:40, 2:00, and 2:20.